California Apartment Accident Lawyers

 • The building owner didn’t adhere to building codes regarding fire safety.
 A fire broke out as a result, causing several burn injuries and property damage.

-• The landlord knew of a loose railing in the staircase but didn’t take any action to fix it.
-A guest uses it for support but instead falls down the steps.
+• The landlord knew of a loose railing on the staircase but didn’t take any action to fix it.
+A guest uses it for support, but instead falls down the steps.

-As long as there’s negligence involved in your injury, you may have a case.
+As long as negligence is involved in your injury, you may have a case.
 Talk to our experienced apartment accident lawyers in California for a free initial consultation.

 Proving Negligence In Your Apartment Accident